-Dogs can give birth to seven or more puppies in a litter.
+Dogs can give birth to one to twelve puppies in a litter.
 Cats can give birth to five or more kittens.
 That could add up to a vet bill of several hundred dollars.

 4. Licensing Fees — Yes, You Have to Pay Them

 Did you know that you’re supposed to register your pet with your local government?
 Many people ignore registering their pet, but in most places, it's the law.
 Registering your pet can help you get them back if you lose them, and it helps to support your local animal shelter.